 If the overbite or overjet is skeletal in nature, we would not recommend clear aligners and instead suggest speaking to your dentist to explore other options, such as surgery.

 However, if the overjet or overbite is caused by one of the issues listed above, we may be able to treat the problem with clear aligners.
 The aligners will apply gradual pressure to your teeth to move them into corrected positions as prescribed by your dentist in a custom treatment plan.
-This will leave you with a straighter, more symmetrical smile.
+Orthodontic treatment with clear aligners should leave you with a straighter, more symmetrical smile.